davidmarkclements/a-new-way-to-profile-node-js/presentation.md

 <p style='margin-top:-1em'></p>
 # &nbsp;&thinsp;A .em[NEW] WAY <br>TO PROFILE<br> NODE.em[.]JS

-<span>Matteo Collina</span>
-<span class=em> & </span>
 <span>David Mark Clements</span>
 <a style="border-top:2px solid #d13787;filter:invert(.125);display:block;width:10em;margin-left:auto;margin-right:auto;padding-top:.4em;margin-top:1.3em;margin-bottom:-2.5em" href="http://nearform.com"><img src="nearform.svg" alt="nearForm" height="52"></a>
-### <u style='display:block;margin-top:2.2em;'><http://nf.ie/a-new-way></u>

 ---
 class: impact

-# Performance

----

-class: impact, perfromance

-# Perf.em[r]omance

-???
-It has been something of a journey, you might even call it a perf romance and wheter is romance or performance, or anything that you take for granted these words by the counting crows ring true: ...
-...Don't it always seem to go...
-...That you don't know what you got...
-...Till it's gone...
-...
-2, 3, 4 (waits, beats) ...
-...Because one day your phone will ring (pause), and all hell will break loose.

----

-class: impact

-# Don't it always seem to go...

----

-class: impact

-# That you don't know what you got

----

-class: impact

-# Till it's gone
----

-class: impact

 # .blink-2[🚨]
 ## .blink-1[MAXIMUM NUMBER OF SERVERS]
 ## .blink-1[SALES TRAFFIC DROPPING]
 ## .blink-1[ANGRY PEOPLE ARE ANGRY]

----

-class: impact

-# .em[Why] is it slow?

----

-class: impact

-# because .em[bottleneck]

 ---